 With Trial Ended subscriptions, we see the same exact set of “Actions” available as the Cancelled Subscription state.
 Simply reactivate the subscription if you wish to see further options.

-In the screen grab below, we see that the same options are displayed for Expired Subscriptions.
-Simply reactivate the subscription to expose further options.
+In the screen grab below, we see that that slightly different options are displayed for Expired Subscriptions.
+To expose further options, first cancel the subscription.
+Once canceled, it’s possible to reactivate the subscription.

 If a subscription is in a cancelled state, in the “Subscription Actions” dropdown will be the option “Reactivate Subscription”.
 When this is selected options to reactivate a subscription will be presented.

 - Start New Billing Period- When this option is selected the renewal payment will be expected as a new period will be started.
 Additionally options to collect previous balances and restart trial will be presented as options.
 Please note that any existing service credits or prepayments will automatically be applied to this renewal.

 - Resume Billing Period- This option will only appear if the current billing period of the subscription has not elapsed.
 When this option is selected the subscription renewal periods will remain the same as prior to cancellation and resume to those dates.
 Any outstanding balance will also be expected to be paid at this time.
 Additionally there will be an option to “Use Service Credits and Prepayments” if present on the subscription.
 If this option is selected these service credits and prepayments will be consumed before attempting the subscriptions payment profile.